shashwat-kalpvaig/laravel-mysql-spatial/README.md

 php artisan make:migration create_places_table
 ```

 Then edit the migration you just created by adding at least one spatial data field.
-For Laravel versions prior to 5.5, you can use the Blueprint provided by this package (Grimzy\LaravelMysqlSpatial\Schema\Blueprint):

 ```php
 use Illuminate\Database\Migrations\Migration;